rawakash66/Thesis_Akash_2022/README.md

 * [References](#references)

 ## Introduction <a name="introduction"></a>
-This repository includes the data and code scripts utilized in the thesis titled "Computer vision-based estimation of angles from 3D reconstruction", submitted at Indian Institute of Technology, Kanpur for the partial fulfilment of the requirements for the degree of Master of Technology.
-The following is the flowdiagram of the methodology.
-Towards the broad goal of reconstruction of a transparent object, this method presents a novel approach for 3D reconstruction of static liquid droplets on smooth, homogenous surfaces.
-The following studies were performed.
-First, a high resolution mobile camera equipped with macro lens is used for image acquisition of small-sized droplet.
-Next, for estimating intrinsic and extrinsic camera parameters a printed pattern was used.
-After that, U-Net CNN architecture was used to extract silhouettes of droplets from digital images using semantic segmentation.
-Finally, shape-from-silhouette method was employed with space carving algorithm to estimate the visual hull containing the droplet volume.
+Current methods to measure the contact angle require orthogonal imaging of the droplet and substrate.
+We have developed a novel computer vision-based technique to reconstruct the surface of the 3D transparent microdroplet from non-orthogonal images and determined  the contact angle using custom-made equipment comprising a smartphone camera and macro lens.
+After estimating the  intrinsic and extrinsic camera parameters using a printed pattern, the EfficientNet-B4 model of U-Net CNN architecture was used to extract silhouettes of droplets from images using semantic segmentation.
+Finally, the shape-from-silhouette method was employed involving a space carving algorithm to estimate the visual hull containing the droplet volume.
+Comparison with measurements from a state-of-the-art goniometer of static and dynamic contact angles on various substrates using a standard goniometer revealed an average error of 4%.
+Our method, using non-orthogonal images, was found to be successful for the on-site measurement of static and dynamic contact angles, as well as 3D reconstruction of the transparent droplets.

 <p align="center">
   <img src="https://github.com/rawakash66/transparent-drop-reconstruction/blob/main/figures/methodology.png" width="800">